GothenburgBitFactory/bugwarrior/bugwarrior/docs/services/gitlab.rst

     gitlab.include_todos = True

 If todo items are included, by default, todo items for all projects are included.
-To only fetch todo items for projects which are being fetched, you may set::
+To apply the same repository filters to todos as to issues and merge requests, you may set::

     gitlab.include_all_todos = False